wavebeem/bread-n-butter/docs/index.md

 ### Parsing Static Strings

-bnb is built upon instanced of `bnb.Parser`, but most of the time you will use helper functions and methods rather than writing parsers from scratch. `bnb.str` will match the exact string passed to it, and `.and` can be used to combine two parsers and return their values as an array.
+bnb is built upon instances of `bnb.Parser`, but most of the time you will use helper functions and methods rather than writing parsers from scratch. `bnb.str` will match the exact string passed to it, and `.and` can be used to combine two parsers and return their values as an array.

 Typically you will use `.parse` to get the result of parsing a string, but for the sake of brevity, most examples here will use `.tryParse` which is shorter but throws an exception when parsing fails.